srhtakeba/github.io/README.md

 You can also add a description to your site on line 8, in the `content` attribute.

 Save these changes.

-Now let's commit them to Git and Github.
+### Commit Changes to Git and Github

 To stage your changes to be committed, type: